eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 ```

 ## 2) Configure the docker-compose.yaml
-Download the latest HeadsUp example `docker-compose.yaml` and configure neccessary fields with your own details as below:
+Download the latest HeadsUp example `docker-compose.yaml` and configure neccessary fields with your own details as below in this EOSphere example:
 ```
 wget https://raw.githubusercontent.com/eosphere/HeadsUp-Monitoring-Alerts/main/example-docker-compose.yaml